 These are the current guides specified by each School:

-Middlesex University subscribes to Flow as referencing software.
-Flow has Harvard Cite them Right as a preset referencing style for use by those schools which specify Cite them Right as their approved style.
+Middlesex University subscribes to Flow and RefWorks as referencing software.
+Flow, which is suitable for anyone to use, has Harvard Cite them Right as a preset referencing style for use by those schools which specify Cite them Right as their approved style.
+RefWorks is more advanced and detailed software suitable for more advanced research projects.

 Other software is available.
 Please see the links below for more information.